 EBP's prompts to connect for play.
 For details, see the "Web Play" topic in the game's

-When the GM chooses the "Make me GameMaster" option, EBP displays his dot address(es).
+When in the Game Setup window the GM chooses the "Make me GameMaster" option, EBP displays his dot address(es).
 For play over the Web, the GM should tell opponents his external dot address.
-For play over a local network (router), the GM should tell opponents his local dot address.
+For play within a local network (router), the GM should tell opponents his local dot address.
 If EBP is not displaying the dot address, the GM can use his web browser to obtain it manually by visiting Web sites such as http://checkip.dyndns.org or http://ipdetect.dnspark.com.
 Both sites show the external dot address of the visitor; the GM should tell that dot address to the players who are attempting to connect to him for a game.

 |Q. Can I play via my home network?
 How?||A. Most likely you can, even if you haven't set up full networking and instead simply have your home computers connected to the same router.
 When you start an online game, EBP will show the IP address of that router.
 You employ that address to connect for a game within your local router/network, with each person using their own computer.|